 A:Many clients come from other states and ask about the weather patterns here because they are looking for milder temperatures, less heat or more seasons when exploring places to buy a 2nd home or retire.
 I recently had a client in AZ who is specifically looking to be able to enjoy the outside and not be stuck in air-conditioning 24/7!
 He also asked about global warming as that’s a concern of his, too.
-I haven’t seen that occurring here at Fishhawk Lake in the 7-8 years we’ve been here.
-We also don’t experience the drastic humidity of the south or the mosquitoes that other lakes deal with.
+It has seemed to be warmer here than when we first purchased our lot and then home, but not a drastic difference.
+We also don’t experience the humidity of the south or the mosquitoes that other lakes deal with.

 There are four seasons at Fishhawk Lake.
 I’ve seen everything from 90+ degree summers to four feet or more of snow and that was all in the years of ’08-’09!
 Some years we get no snow at all.
 Because we’re located in the coastal range, our temperatures can vary 6-12 degrees from the climate in Portland and around that city.
 We are at 600 feet elevation and tucked in amongst some trees, mountainous area, so we can have 50 degree mornings (perfect for a run or a hike) and then enjoy 90 degrees in the afternoon which warrants a good long swim in the lake.